-A student with a disability may be allowed an exemption from participation in statewide standardized assessments because of the student's medical complexity per s.
-1008.22(10), F.S.
-Medical complexity is defined to mean a student who is medically fragile and needs intensive care because of a condition such as a congenital or acquired multisystem disease; has a severe neurological or cognitive disorder with marked functional impairment; or is technology dependent for activities of daily living and lacks the capacity to perform on an assessment.
+A student with a disability may be allowed an exemption from participation in statewide standardized assessments because of the student's medical complexity per 1008.22(10) F.S.
+Medical complexity is defined to mean a student who is medically fragile and needs intensive because of a condition such as a congenital or acquired multisystem disease; has a severe neurological or cognitive disorder with marked functional impairment; or is technology dependent for activities of daily living and lacks the capacity to perform on an assessment.
 The IEP team, which must include the parent, determines if the student is eligible for an extraordinary exemption and submits documentation to the superintendent.
 The request for exemption must be approved by the SJCSD superintendent and the commissioner of education.

-Parent/Legal Guardian Notification of Non-Participation in Florida Standards Assessment (FSA)
+Parent/Legal Guardian Notification of Non-Participation in Florida Assessment of Student Thinking (FAST)

-The school must notify the student's parents/legal guardians in writing that their child is not participating in the statewide assessment (FSA) and provide the parent/legal guardian with information regarding the expected proficiency levels in reading, writing, math, and science.
+The school must notify the student's parents/legal guardians in writing that their child is not participating in the statewide assessment (FAST) and provide the parent/legal guardian with information regarding the expected proficiency levels in reading, writing, math, and science.
 The school is also responsible for administering an alternate assessment based on alternate achievement standards.

-Parent/Legal Guardian Notification of Classroom Instructional Accommodations Not Allowed on Statewide Assessments
+Parent/Legal Guardian Notification of Classroom Instructional Accommodations Not Allowed on Statewide Assessments ability to meet expected proficiency levels in reading, writing, and math.
+This notification is documented on the student's individual educational plan.